 [C] This course will explore World War II in global perspective.
 Historians of Europe, Japan, and the United States will join together to teach the history of the world’s most destructive war.
 Topics include the rise of militant regimes in Germany and Japan; German and Japanese aggression in the 1930s; the attack on Pearl Harbor; famous battles of the war; the Holocaust; German and Japanese occupation practices; civilian life in the Allied and Axis countries; and the later memory of the war.
 The course will also address moral controversies raised by the war, including the Anglo-American firebombing of Germany and the decision to drop the atomic bomb.
 Texts for the course will include film, memoirs, government documents, graphic and other novels, and secondary accounts of the war.
-Class will consist of two lectures and one discussion section per week.
+Two class meetings per week.

 [C] This course examines the environmental history of the world since 1900 with a particular focus on Latin America, Sub-Saharan Africa, and China.
 We will use books, articles, four films, and a range of online media to illuminate the comparative and interdisciplinary possibilities of global environmental history.
 In addition to studying the past, we will explore how to use historical knowledge in the formulation of policy recommendations and grassroots initiatives for addressing contemporary environmental issues.
 Two class meetings per week.